csula/cs203-fall-2014/README.md

 1. Lines 16 - 19: modify so that the correct information can be passed on to the child box
 2. Line 20: the recurisve call -- this should match up with the parameters listed in line 7

-# Lab 2

-Goal: rewrite the first lab assignment so that we'd decouple the data and functionalities.
-Your task is to modify:

-* `createBunchOfObjectsRecursively()` this function is considered a factory class that generates a container `BunchOfObjects` class
-* `drawBunchOfObjects()` this function 'visits' each of the objects contained in the `BunOfObject` class and call the object's native draw method (you'll need to implement this method)

-`App.java` is the main application:

-1. Line 5: the factory method `createBunchOfObjectsRecursively`.
-You will need to modify this function so that it recursively creates nested square objects
-2. Line 10: this method visit all members of the `basket` and calls each member's `draw()` method
-3. Line 15: a `BunchOfObjects` generic container object that parameterizes `square` is created
-4. Line 17: optional print method

-Note that You will need to modify `Square.java`, `BunchOfObjects.java`, and `GeometricObject.java`.